vortexman5/vortex/docs_summary/README.md

-# Vortex Framework Documentation Summary
+# Vortex Framework Documentation

-This directory contains a comprehensive summary of the Vortex framework documentation, organized into several sections covering different aspects of the framework.
+This directory contains a comprehensive documentation of the Vortex framework, organized into several sections covering different aspects of the framework.

 ## Table of Contents